 James and Esme Murray – the 1958 electoral register shows James and Esme were living there.
 Esme was the daughter of Bill and Florence Lambert – see above.
 It appears that at least initially the store was still run as “W. T. Lambert” as an advertisement in the 1958 Thornbury Flower Show programme still gives that name for the Eclipse Store in St Mary Street.
 The store was said to stock hardware, Esso Blue paraffin, china and glassware and seeds.

 James and Esme had a son, Nigel James born on 5th February 1951.
 The baptism record shows James was a ‘hardware roundsman’ at the time.
 On 2nd February 1959 James and Esme sold the Eclipse Stores to Norman Colin King for £1700.
-It was described all that messuage, yard, garage, coach-house, stable and premises.
+It is interesting to read the sales notice of 1958 which valued the property at £3,000.
+The business was described all that messuage, yard, garage, coach-house, stable and premises.
 The plan attached to the indenture suggests that the property consisted of the two buildings which became 25 and 25A St Mary Street Street.

 Norman King – Norman was the son of Charles and Hilda King and he took over the ”Eyles and King’ cycle business located on the other side of Horseshoe Lane at 23 St Mary Street.
 We know from photographs that number 25 was used as a betting shop run by Joe Conway and that number 25A was used as a toy shop but we don’t know who ran the business.
 Norman was listed in the 1967 programme for the Flower Show.